 COVID-19 is a respiratory illness.
 It affects your ability to breathe.
 This can deprive your other organs of needed oxygen and cause them to fail.
 Liver, kidneys, heart and muscles can all shut down.

-There are three things you can do NOW.
+There are four things you can do NOW.

 Wash your hands.
 It’s easy.
 Do it often and do it right.

 Social distance yourself.
-If you absolutely must go out – and there are times you can and should – stay two metres away from everyone else.
+If you absolutely must go out, especially to indoor places like stores and malls – do your best to stay two metres away from everyone else.
 Imagine trying to hit them with an outstretched hockey stick.
 If you can, you’re too close.

 If you are quarantined – NO. Absolutely NOT.